 We were all at my house, Megan and Jon and the rest.
 We were talking about the ghost from the well.
 Do you believe in ghosts?”

-“No, I don’t think I do,” Tom says laughing.
+“No, I don’t think I do,” Tom says thoughtfully.

 “There is a ghost who shows himself at midnight on Halloween, he holds a lantern and stands next to the old well at the Hanson house, the site of his murder.
 He was pushed into the well, or that is the legend,” Cass tells him.